Grow Financial Federal Credit Union

 Do These Four Things to Get Ready for Hurricane Season

-With hurricane season approaching, now is the right time to get prepared.
+With hurricane season upon us, now is the right time to get prepared.
 Hurricanes and other weather emergencies can bring additional stress and uncertainty, especially in flood-prone or coastal areas.
 Being prepared can help give you peace of mind and keep you and your family safe.
-Make sure you add these four tasks to your list ahead of hurricane season:
+Make sure you add these four tasks to your list before a storm:

 1. Get physically prepared.